BSolut/guaranty/readme.md

   })
 ```

-### .thenCallback(Function fn, [Boolean handleError = true])
+### .thenCallback(Function fn, [Boolean stopError = false])

 Wrapper for node-style function callback.
-If any step before fails thenCallback will stop the fail chain with or without callback gets execute, to make sure somebody sees the error set handleError to false.
+If any step before fails thenCallback checks callback functions exstist, if not thenCallback executes the fail chain.
+If stopError is true the fail chain execution gets stop even there is no callback function.

 ```js
 // Old style